-The Western Cape Liquor Authority is mandated to regulate the retail sale and micromanufacturing of liquor in the Western Cape.
-In terms of our mandate, the WCLA must ensure that the industry is optimally regulated with a focus on reducing alcohol related harms.
-The WCLA, therefore, must monitor and enforce compliance and create public awareness on the responsible sale and consumption of alcohol.
+The Western Cape Liquor Authority (WCLA) is mandated to regulate the retail sale and micromanufacturing of liquor in the Western Cape.
+In terms of our mandate the Authority must ensure that the industry is optimally regulated with a focus on reducing alcohol related harms.
+The Authority therefore must monitor and enforce compliance and create a public awareness on the responsible sale and consumption of alcohol.

 In 2017 the Western Cape Provincial Government adopted the Western Cape Alcohol Related Harms Reduction White Paper policy.
-This policy informs the Western Cape Liquor Authority's strategies over the next five (5) year planning period.
+This policy informs the Western Cape Liquor Authority's strategies over the strategic framework.

-Priorities outlined in the Governments plan of action and the Premiers State of the Province Address identified Strategic Priority areas focusing on the people of the Western Cape with specific relevance to the specific role of the WCLA in creating safe and cohesive communities.
+Priorities outlined in the Governments plan of action and the Premier's State of the Province Address identified Strategic Priority areas focusing on the people of the Western Cape with specific relevance to the specific role of the Authority in creating safe and cohesive communities.
+COVID-19 exacerbated the challenges that are confronting the Province.
+Consequently, a Recovery Plan was drafted as a recognition of and response to the pandemic.
+It identifies the problems that require an urgent, whole-of-society response in order to create jobs, foster safe communities, and promote the well-being of all the residents of the Western Cape.

-Over the next five years the WCLA will primarily focus on the importance of public interest when considering license applications and enforcing license conditions.
-In support of this objective the WCLA will embark on a strategy to increase community participation with the aim of qualitatively enhancing the articulation of public interest.
+Over the strategic framework the WCLA will primarily focus on the importance of public interest when considering license applications and enforcing license conditions.
+In support of this objective the Authority will embark on a strategy to increase community participation with the aim of qualitatively enhancing the articulation of public interest.

-The WCLA will, therefore, build on the existing strengths and resources of the community and facilitate partnership and capacity building throughout the process.
+The Authority will therefore build on the existing strengths and resources of the community and facilitate partnerships and capacity building throughout the process.
 Relevant interventions will be implemented to facilitate community participation while also highlighting to communities what type of information is required to cover public interest.
+In all interventions identified by the Authority for the 2021/22 financial year, specific focus will be placed on the identified designated groups of women, youth, children and persons with disabilities, specifically within the 16 Priority Areas as identified in the Safety Plan of the Province.

-Within communities women, youth and children are most vulnerable and often the victims of violence.
-Under-age drinking and Fetal Alcohol Syndrome (FAS) are prevalent in communities impacting negatively on the community.
-The WCLA will create awareness with license holders by elevating the plight of women and youth in relation to the consumption of liquor in particular the abuse of alcohol and the harms attached thereto.
+Within communities, women, youth, children and persons with disabilities are most vulnerable and often the victims of violence as a result of the abuse of liquor.
+Under-age drinking, binge drinking and Fetal Alcohol Syndrome (FAS) are prevalent in communities, impacting negatively on the community.
+The WCLA will create awareness with license holders by elevating the plight of women, youth, children and persons with disabilities in relation to the consumption of liquor in particular the abuse of alcohol and the harms attached thereto.
+In response to the mainstreaming of human rights of priority groups and the priority areas the Tribunal will also take cognisance thereof.

-The WCLA will furthermore partner with key stakeholders such as the Dept. of Social Development and the Dept. of Education on initiatives that will focus on creating awareness and training interventions primarily focused on women and youth.
+The WCLA will furthermore partner with key stakeholders such as the Department of Social Development and the Department of Education on initiatives that will focus on creating awareness and training interventions primarily focused on women, youth, children and persons with disabilities.